 Final decking is the deadline for bills to be in their final form and available for review by the members of the House and Senate at least 48 hours prior to final reading.
 This deadline applies to bills amended by the non-originating chamber and whose differences have been resolved – either by the conference committee coming up with a new draft, or the originating chamber’s conferees subsequently voting to agree with the non-originating chamber’s draft.

-There are two separate final decking deadlines: the “non-fiscal” deadline (April 29th this year) applies to non-financial bills; the “fiscal” deadline (April 30th this year) applies to all bills with financial implications.
+Usually, there are two separate final decking deadlines: the “non-fiscal” deadline applies to non-financial bills; the “fiscal” deadline applies to all bills with financial implications.
 (Quick check: if the bill was referred to WAM or FIN, it’s “fiscal.”)
 Under the final decking process, once a bill is “decked,” it is put on the calendar for final reading in the House and/or Senate.
-Final reading for most decked bills will be held on May 5th.
-The Legislature may hold final reading on a handful of bills on May 7th, the last day of session (adjournment sine die.)
+Final reading may take place up until May 4, 2023, the last day of session (adjournment sine die.)

 Important Timelines (Final Step for a Bill to Become a Law)

 If a bill successfully passes through both chambers of the Legislature, it needs to be presented to the Governor.
 (Unless it proposes a constitutional amendment, in which case it gets put on the ballot for the electorate to decide its fate.)

 The procedure for enactment, which is defined in Article III, Section 16 of the Hawaii State Constitution, varies depending on when the bill is delivered to the Governor and the Governor’s subsequent action or inaction in considering the bill.
 (In computing the number of days designated below, the following days are excluded: Saturdays, Sundays, holidays, and any days in which the Legislature is in recess prior to its adjournment.)
 The following information is based on adjournment sine die occurring on May 4, 2023.